Murder of Catrine da Costa: Background

 At this time, the wife of Thomas Allgén, a general practitioner, alerted the police that their 17-month-old daughter might be an incest victim.
 Pediatric examinations found no evidence of abuse, and the doctor and his wife separated in late 1984.
-Later in 1985, the wife told police that her daughter had begun talking about witnessing a dismemberment.
+The same year, Allgéns wife contacted the police about her contacts with the suspect Härm.
+Later in 1985, the wife told police that her 27-month-old daughter had begun talking about witnessing a dismemberment.
 Since the pathologist and the general practitioner knew each other superficially, the police connected the cases.
-The following trials also contained testimonies from the then-2½-year-old child's stories, interpreted by her mother and evaluated by a child psychologist and child psychiatrist.
+The following trials also contained testimonies from the 2½-year-old child's stories, interpreted by her mother and evaluated by a child psychologist and child psychiatrist.
+In 2024, the child psychiatrist (Frank Lindblad) claimed that he had never discussed a dismemberment murder with the child.

-In 1986, police resources were stretched thin after the murder of Swedish Prime Minister Olof Palme, and the dismemberment case was shelved until the following year.
+In 1986, police resources were stretched thin after the murder of Swedish Prime Minister Olof Palme, so the dismemberment case was shelved until the following year.
 Härm and Allgén were arrested in late 1987 and brought to trial in January 1988.

+Other suspects in the case included the Polish born butcher and ex-policeman Stanislaw Gonerka who had moved to Sweden in 1958 and had killed and dismembered his girlfriend (whose head, like Da Costa's, was never found) in 1974 and also killed a couple in Ystad 1977.
+Gonerka was interrogated twice by the police in relation to the Da Costa murder and was also identified by prostitutes who were frequenting Malmskillnadsgatan in Stockholm along with Da Costa.
+Gonerka died in 1987, three years after Da Costa.

+Another suspect was Karl Vinoff Reinhold Olausson, born in 1943 and died in 2005.
+Olausson, also known in Sweden as "Vincent" and "the horse killer" after drowning three horses in a case of insurance fraud in 1990, lived at the time at the office of his moving company which was located on the same street where Da Costa's remains were found and was known to bring prostitutes to his home.
+Olausson was also interrogated by the police as a suspect in the 1986 assassination of prime minister Olof Palme.
+The 2015 book about the murder by Kim Larsson points to Olausson aka. "the horse killer" as perpetrator.

 Trials

 The first trial ended in a mistrial after the lay judges were interviewed for the newspaper Aftonbladet on 9 March 1988 and commented on the court's justification for its judicial decision.
 In a second trial, the lower court asked the Swedish National Board of Health and Welfare to investigate the circumstances of the case and found that da Costa's cause of death was unknown.
 As a result, the two defendants were acquitted, since it could not be established that da Costa died under suspicious circumstances.
-Although in its verdict the court found that the defendants had dismembered the victim's body, the statute of limitations for that crime had expired.
+Although in its verdict the court found that the defendants had in fact dismembered the victim's body, the statute of limitations for that crime had expired.